NimunB/nimunb/README.md

 ## Hi!
 I'm Nimun Bajwa (she/her). 🎆 🏄‍♀️ 🧚‍♂️

-I'm a software engineering student at the University of Waterloo, with a passion for understanding how, and why, we think the way that we do.
+I'm a computer science student at the University of Waterloo, with a passion for music, art, graphics, ai, and computer vision.

-🔭 I’m currently working on: studying artificial intelligence, computer vision, security, as part of my 4B term of Computer Science at the University of Waterloo.
+🔭 I’m currently working on: studying artificial intelligence, computer vision, security and privacy, and graphics as part of my 4B term of Computer Science at the University of Waterloo.

 🌱 I’m currently learning about: graphics, music production, the intersection between art and technology, and what ethical development looks like.